Combe Sydenham: Musgrave

-Several monuments to the Musgrave family survive in the "Sydenham Chapel" (South Aisle Chapel) of Stogumber Church, which display the arms of Musgrave: Azure, six annulets three, two, one, or.
-The Musgrave family were previously seated during most of the 17th century at Huish Barton in the parish of Nettlecombe, Somerset, in which house is a plaster overmantel displaying the date 1698 and the monogram of the Musgraves.
-William Musgrave (1655–1721), of Exeter, a physician and antiquary, was the youngest son of Richard Musgrave of Nettlecombe.
-He attended the Trevelyan family of Nettlecombe Court, long time lords of the manor of Nettlecombe and wrote several treatises on arthritis and four volumes of Antiquitates Brittanno-Belgicae.
+Several monuments to the Musgrave family survive in the "Sydenham Chapel" (South Aisle Chapel) of Stogumber Church, which display the arms of Musgrave (Azure, six annulets three, two, one, or).
+The Musgrave family was previously seated, for most of the 17th century, at Huish Barton in the parish of Nettlecombe, Somerset, in which house is a plaster overmantel displaying the date 1698 and the monogram of the Musgraves.
+William Musgrave (1655–1721) of Exeter, a physician and antiquary, was the youngest son of Richard Musgrave of Nettlecombe.
+He attended the Trevelyan family of Nettlecombe Court, long time lords of the manor of Nettlecombe, and wrote several treatises on arthritis and four volumes of Antiquitates Brittanno-Belgicae.
 The descent of Combe Sydenham in the Musgrave family was as follows: